School Outreach – Primary and Secondary

 Midlands Science collaborates with a wide range of partners and inspirational speakers to deliver interesting talks to Midlands schools throughout the year.
 This work demonstrates to students of all ages, the vast diversity of science, engineering and technology in a practical and easy to understand manner.
 It is also part of our mission to constantly seek opportunities where we can play a key role in promoting the importance of science amongst younger children and we do this through providing fun and innovative events for primary level also.

 Engineers Week is a national and annual week-long celebration of the world of engineering in Ireland.
-Midlands Science is delighted to be working with Athlone Institute of Technology and a range of corporate partners in the region, to provide young people with a unique insight into the world of engineering through a series of workshops which explore everything from space flight to polymer engineering.
+Midlands Science works with a range of corporate partners in the region, to provide young people with a unique insight into the world of engineering.
+We offer a series of workshops that explore everything from space flight to polymer engineering.
 Students also learn about various engineering led careers and about how engineering is really about thinking creatively and solving problems.

 Tech Week is Ireland’s nationwide festival of technology aimed at students, parents and the public.
 Tech Week is made up of a range of classroom and community activities taking place across Ireland – in libraries, schools, community centres and many other locations.
 These activities give students a chance to develop their interest in technology subjects, examine potential career prospects, learn new skills, be creative and, most importantly, have lots of fun.
 Midlands Science works with partners to deliver a range of relevant events during this exciting annual week in the academic diary.